possibly-wrong/blackjack/readme.txt

 expected values for your hand(s) are displayed.

 When you run Blackjack, you must first select the file containing the rule variations for the casino you want.
-An example has been included in the distribution, with comments to explain how the casino variations are specified.
+See the casinos subfolder for examples, with comments to explain how the rule variations are specified.

 Note that the "counting" practice modes, -1 and -2, will cause the overall expected value to be recomputed and displayed before each hand.